Singh-Lab/PertInInt/README.md

 ### 1: Downloading (required) preliminary data

-* **Precomputed Tracks.** PertInInt uses models different functional regions of a protein as "tracks".
+* **Precomputed Tracks.** PertInInt models different functional regions of a protein as "tracks".
 These tracks can represent interaction interfaces, functional protein domains and conserved protein positions.
 To download the set of precomputed tracks used by PertInInt (which will be unzipped into a directory called `track_weights/`), run the following:

   ```bash
   PERTININT_TRACKS="PertInInt-tracks_v0.tar.gz"